rajatrao-13/rajatrao-13.github.io/_posts/2020-06-21-HackTheBox-ServMon.md

 As the main motto to build HackTheBox platform for security researchers is to help us hone our testing skills and hence, every machine has its key takeways.

-For me, the key takeways was services discovered via nmap also runs on localhost in the target machine.
+For me, the key takeway was services discovered via nmap also runs on localhost in the target machine.
 As explained above, `NSClient++` web portal was unstable and hence, we had to attack via command line against localhost.